juxhouse/bela-resources/API.md

   "depth": Identifier                 // Optional. "direct-contents" or "all-contents".
 Must be provided if and only if container is provided.
                                       // "direct-contents" restricts the deletion only to elements that are directly contained by the container.
                                       // "all-contents" restricts the deletion to elements directly or indirectly contained by the container.
-  "type": Type                        // Optional.
+  "type": ElementType                 // Optional.
 Restricts deletions to elements of this type.
   "elements-to-keep": [ElementPath]
 }
 ```